paddycarver/blog/_posts/2012-03-11-tales-from-high-school.md

 title: Tales From High School
 layout: post
 has_tweet: false
+categories:
+  - posts
 quote:
   text: "True terror is to wake up one morning and discover that your high school class is running the country."
   attr: "Kurt Vonnegut"
+summary: "A long and unnecessarily epic story that serves no real purpose.
+I just wanted to tell it.
+Also, it has Jedis."
 ---

 Today's post has no point.
 There is no lesson here.
 It will not make